 Find out more about the Medicare Levy Surcharge.

 Lifetime Health Cover (LHC) loading encourages Australians to take out private health cover earlier in life and hold their cover continuously by introducing financial penalties if they don’t purchase before their 31st birthday.

-Under LHC loading, all insurers must add 2% to an individual’s private health premium for every year they did not take out health insurance after the next July 1 following their 31st birthday.
+Under LHC loading, all insurers must add 2% to an individual’s private hospital premium for every year they did not take out health insurance after the next July 1 following their 31st birthday.
 This does not affect individuals who took out health cover before the next July 1 following their 31st birthday, and therefore encourages young Australians to take up private health insurance earlier.

-For example, if you decided to start private health insurance when you turned 35, you would pay LHC loading of 8%.
+For example, if you decided to start private hospital insurance when you turned 35, you would pay LHC loading of 8%.
 This additional charge is payable for 10 years.
 The maximum loading that can be applied is capped at 70%.

 Find out more about Lifetime Health Cover.

 Call us on 1800 784 772 to discuss your individual health insurance needs.

 Save time and effort by comparing a range of Australia's health funds with iSelect*